Falcon Gold (CVE:FG) Shares Down 25% – Here’s Why

-Falcon Gold Corp.
-(CVE:FG – Get Free Report) shares fell 25% during mid-day trading on Saturday .
+Shares of Falcon Gold Corp.
+(CVE:FG – Get Free Report) dropped 25% during trading on Saturday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-771,000 shares traded hands during mid-day trading, an increase of 99% from the average session volume of 388,069 shares.
+Approximately 771,000 shares were traded during trading, an increase of 99% from the average daily volume of 388,069 shares.
 The stock had previously closed at C$0.02.

 About Falcon Gold